Azure/osdu-developer/README.md

 #### Cleanup

-An environment can be fully removed by running the following commands:
+Resources can be fully removed by running the following commands:

 ```bash
 # Remove the resources